Claims Paid Right the First Time

 Reads ambient notes, encounter summaries, orders, services, and clinical findings.

-Prepares controlled clarification questions so reviewers confirm what is clinically supportable.
+Detects missing support and asks one controlled query so reviewers confirm what is clinically supportable.

 Converts accepted CDI responses into suggested ICD diagnosis outcomes with source rationale.

-Suggests reviewable CPT/HCPCS procedure codes from orders and service descriptions.
+Suggests reviewable CPT/HCPCS service codes from orders and service descriptions.

 Handoff Claim-Ready